tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-what-is-going-on-with.md

   - sql server 2012

 ---
 Two days ago I wrote a post [Setting up SQL Server Database Mail with gmail][1], I showed you how to setup SQL Server Database Mail to work with a gmail account.
-In yesterday&#8217;s post [Database Mail maintenance in SQL Server][2] we looked at some maintenance, today we are going to look at how we can check what is being done by Database Mail.
+In yesterday's post [Database Mail maintenance in SQL Server][2] we looked at some maintenance, today we are going to look at how we can check what is being done by Database Mail.
 There are a couple of Catalog Views that we will take a look at:

 sysmail\_event\_log